Alveel/minio-manager/README.md

 ```
 **Note**: requires [Podman](https://podman.io/)!

+The test environment uses MinIO version `RELEASE.2025-04-03T14-56-28Z` for consistent and reproducible testing.
+You can modify the `MINIO_VERSION` variable in the Makefile to use a different version if needed.

 Copy `.env.example` to `config.env` and modify to your liking.

 By default, MinIO Manager automatically loads a .env file from `config.env`.
 Of course, you can configure your IDE to load `.env` or any other `env` file instead.